About the Journal

 The Siriraj Medical Journal (SMJ) aims to promote communication among researchers in the health sciences.
-It is published bimonthly and accepts the manuscripts in the forms of the original article, review article and letter to the editor.
+It is published monthly and accepts the manuscripts in the forms of the original article, review article and letter to the editor.
 It is academically double-blinded peer-reviewed and designed for all physicians, researchers, and health personnel, regardless of their specialties.

 The SMJ has a focus on publishing academic works that present an inter-disciplinary content of the health sciences.
 The journal has clear ethical policies and follows the double-blinded peer review process for all the submissions to the journal.